mohammed183/re_vit/markdown/02-Claims.md

 We are unable to verify the quantitative results of the previous claim because we do not have access to the pretrained models or the **JFT-300M** dataset, which is a private dataset that the authors used for pretraining.

-We want to test the claim that the vision transformer models can outperform the CNN models on different classification tasks.
+We want to test the claim that the **hybrid vision transformer** models can outperform both the **CNN** and **vision transformer** models on different classification tasks.
 However, we do not have the models or the data that the authors used for pretraining.
 To address this issue, we will use the models that the authors pretrained on the **ImageNet-21k** dataset, which is a public dataset.
 We will fine-tune these models on various classification tasks, such as CIFAR-10, CIFAR-100, Pets, and Flowers.
 Then, we will compare the test accuracy of each type of model: pure vision transformer, pure CNN, and hybrid vision transformer.

 ***
 :::

 ::: {.cell .markdown}
 **Note: There are other claims about the computational improvement of the vision transformer model compared to the traditional CNNs that achieve similar results.
 We will not address any of these claims due to their high computational cost.
 Moreover, some of these results are not reproducible because of the unavailability of the JFT-300M dataset.**

+**Can you identify one of these claims and provide the experiment they did to support their claim? 🧐**

 ***
 :::